 In 2011, Jesuit began playing at gorgeous Paul Straub Field at Hyer Family Park.
 The facility features the Joseph Capitano Sr. '56 Trophy Hall and was named Field of the Year by the National High School Baseball Coaches Association.
-Prior to the 2015 season, former University of Tampa star Miguel Menendez was named head coach, and in 2017 the Tigers advanced to the State Championship game before falling to No. 2 nationally ranked Southwest Ranches Archbishop McCarthy.
-Entering the 2019 season, Jesuit baseball has earned seven consecutive District titles, including 4-for-4 under Menendez.
+Prior to the 2015 season, former University of Tampa star Miguel Menendez was named head coach, and in 2019, the Tigers captured their fifth State Championship with a 4-3 victory over Dunedin at Hammond Stadium in Fort Myers.
+The Tigers also secured critical wins over Jefferson (5-4) in the Region Semifinal and Top 10 nationally ranked Miami Springs (7-3) in the State Semifinal.
+Pitcher Camden Minacci '20 (12-1, 1.12 ERA) was named Class 6A Player of the Year, and catcher Bennett Lee '20 had a sensational season (.442 avg, 1.354 OPS).
+Jesuit entered the 2020 season ranked No. 1 nationally by several national baseball media outlets, including Perfect Game and Collegiate Baseball.
+Entering 2020, the Tigers have earned eight consecutive District titles, including 5-for-5 under Menendez.